 DC isn’t the only comic book universe with characters that like Jaeger-LeCoultre watches.
 Marvel has their own horological fanboy in Benedict Cumberbatch’s Doctor Strange – which is appropriate when you consider that the character is essentially a wizard with the ability to control the tides of time.
 This gorgeous moonphase watch – which is still in production in varying styles – can first be seen in the movie slowly rotating away in Dr. Stephen Strange’s watch winder, but also appears in some of the marketing material.
 As far as iconic movie watches go, this one certainly ranks amongst the most character-appropriate.
 But, honestly, the watch is a gorgeous work of art even without the association.

 One of the most controversial movie watches of all time (perhaps the ultimate) appears in Quentin Tarantino’s Pulp Fiction.
 If you’ve seen the film, you already know what we’re talking about.
 If you haven’t, let’s just say the story surrounding this timepiece is less than savory and involves a little bit of creative bodily smuggling on the part of Christopher Walken and a fellow soldier in a Vietnam P.O.W. camp.
 But that’s not even the most talked-about part of the story, at least in horological circles.
-You see, nobody has ever been able to definitively identify the watch in question, as Walken’s description as to the watch’s origins is fictional.
+You see, nobody has ever been able to definitively identify the watch in question, as Walken’s description of the watch’s origins is fictional.
 Some folks say it’s a legitimate field watch from WWI; others believe it was a one-off set piece just used for the movie.
 The truth is, we will likely never know for sure.

-12 Best James Bond Watches
+The Best James Bond Watches